Data Encryption in the Cloud

 Practices to Mitigate Leaks

-In order to fully understand data encryption, you’ll first need to learn the basics of encryption, the prerequisites of data confidentiality, key management, and how data encryption works in each of the top tier public clouds.
-There are many practices to mitigate data leaks, and the guide below delves deeply into these respective practices.
-This includes a discussion of what the CIA triad means for data encryption, symmetric or secret key encryption, envelope encryption, and other unique encryption methods specific to AWS, Microsoft Azure, and Google Cloud.
+There are many practices to mitigate data leaks including adherence to data confidentiality guidelines, key management, understanding how data encryption works in each of the top tier public clouds, discussion of what the CIA triad means for data encryption, symmetric or secret key encryption, envelope encryption, and other unique encryption methods specific to AWS, Azure, and GCP.